 Samples should be cooled during transport to the laboratory and transport times should be as short as possible

 Lungworm assessment of faeces while useful in young grazing animals, may not be entirely accurate in detecting patent infections in adult stock.
 For further information on diagnosis of lungworm infection click here.

 Control of Bovine Respiratory Disease is based on four equally important aspects:

 - Vaccination - The use of vaccines confers clinical protection and more importantly reduction of the pathogen circulation.
 Due to the complex cause of the disease, multivalent vaccines are preferred.

 A number of live and inactivated vaccines with different combinations of viral antigens are commercially available.
-Bovipast RSP is the only vaccine that protects against Mannheimia haemolytica as well as BRSV and PI3.
+Bovipast RSP is a vaccine that protects against Mannheimia haemolytica as well as BRSV and PI3 that contains IRP (Iron regulated protein) antigens.
+These antigens combined with a special adjuvant allow early protection against Mannheimia haemolytica as well as RSV and PI3.
+Protection is afforded against serotype A1 as well as A6 of Mannheimia haemolytica.
 Vaccination programs should start at an early age e.g. from two weeks onwards to protect the young calves.
 In situations, where protection is required for more than one winter season, it is advisable to re-vaccinate the animals at least 15 days prior to the risk period.
 For older calves that were not vaccinated earlier, two doses should be administered four weeks apart with the course completed at least two weeks prior to weaning.
 This vaccine is recommended for use at the same time as Bovilis IBR Marker Live.
 For further information on the control of IBR, please click here.

 Vaccines should only be administered as part of an overall control programme.
 Advice should be sought from your local veterinary practitioner.